Evolution Equity Partners Expands Cybersecurity Focused Investment Platform

-Evolution Equity Partners Expands Cybersecurity Focused Investment Platform (Di mercoledì 23 dicembre 2020) The firm Expands capital base, team and access to best of breed software companies amidst growing Investment opportunity NEW YORK, PALO ALTO, Calif. and ZURICH, Germany, Dec.
+Evolution Equity Partners Expands Cybersecurity Focused Investment Platform (Di mercoledì 23 dicembre 2020) The firm Expands capital base, team and access to best of breed software companies amidst growing Investment opportunity NEW YORK and PALO ALTO, Calif., Dec.
 23, 2020 /PRNewswire/

 Ultime Notizie dalla rete : Evolution EquityEspulso dalle sale, il cinema trova nuova vita sulle piattaforme streaming Yahoo Finanza